Colonial City of Granada (Nicaragua)

 Posted in:

-Granada is a city in southwestern Nicaragua that lies on the shore of Lake Nicaragua and at the foot of the Mombacho Volcano.
-It was named by Hernández de Córdoba after the ancient city of Granada in southern Spain.
+Granada is a city in southwestern Nicaragua that lies on the western shore of Lake Nicaragua and at the foot of the Mombacho Volcano.
+The city is the capital of the Department of Granada and Nicaragua's sixth most populous, with an approximate population of 105,000 as of 2021.

-The city has been witness and victim to many of the battles with and invasions from English, French and Dutch pirates trying to take control of Nicaragua by sailing up the San Juan River.
+The city has been witness and victim to many battles with and invasions from English, French, and Dutch pirates trying to take control of the region by sailing up the San Juan River.

 For many years Granada was a political and trade rival with León, competing to be the dominant power center of the country.
-The city of Granada was favored by the Conservatives while Léon was favored by the Liberals.
-For many years there was conflict that at times became quite violent between the cities' families and political factions.
+The Conservatives favored the city of Granada, while the Liberals favored Léon.
+As a result, there was a conflict that sometimes became quite violent for many years between the cities' families and political factions.

-In the mid-19th century a compromise site was agreed on and the capital was finally established at Managua, located between both cities.
+In the mid-19th century, a compromised site was agreed on, and the capital was finally established at Managua, located between both cities.
 As of 1850, Granada had a population of approximately 10,000.

-Following many years of neglect, primarily due to the economic collapse of the nation in the 1980s, most of the city's buildings and infrastructure began to deteriorate.
+Following many years of neglect, primarily due to the nation's economic collapse in the 1980s, most of the city's buildings and infrastructure began to deteriorate.
 Roads and public utilities fell into disrepair.

-In the decades that followed however, the city government directed funds towards recognition and restoration of many of the city's historic structures.
-The Spanish government has provided financial cooperation for the refurbishment of the city.
+In the following decades, however, the city government directed funds toward recognizing and restoring many of the city's historic structures.
+In addition, the Spanish government has provided financial cooperation for the refurbishment of the town.

 In 2003, the government of Nicaragua submitted the city of Granada for consideration as a future UNESCO World Heritage Site with a mixed cultural and natural designation.